nayaksamdeep/website/about.markdown

 In early 2016, I decided to move back to India.
 I do get a lot of questions about the move, life in Bangalore as compared to the US, building teams in India and things to watch out for.
 I hope to cover them in the next set of blogs

-Always excited to hear from folks, please do drop a note
+Always excited to hear from folks, please do drop me a note on linkedin

 Sam